DiegoRamalho/urlshortener/README.md

 ### test/java
 #### rest e service
-Test for the REST webservice and Services project.
+Test for the REST webservice and services project.

 ### test/resources
 Configuration to execute the tests in this project.